 The Disc Editor in Pinnacle Studio.
-Here, two menus have been added to the Menu List, and are now available for use.
+Here, one menu has been added to the Menu List, and is now available for use.
 The Player (top right) in this window provides a special mode for editing the behavior of menu buttons.

 Your disc project can begin in the Disc Editor, using the same controls and techniques that you would in the Movie Editor, or you can import a movie project into the Disc Editor to add a disc menu to it.
-Please see "Chapter 3: The Movie Editor" on page 65 for information on how to construct a movie.
+Please see "Chapter 3: The Movie Editor" on page 59 for information on how to construct a movie